Tanya Family Travel Specialist

 Thinking about going to the Atlantis for a family vacation.
 How is it really?
 My children are 12 and 13.
 Is it safe for them?

 I agree with Tomison61.. cruising really is a great way to see if, and have a full vacation.
 If you do a Disney Cruise, kids don't even have to go on some ports if they don't want to.
 It was great not dragging a 6 year old shopping in Cozumel on a rainy day.
-I think for the money you would pay at Atlantis you could get lots of ports via a cruise and the food and travel from port to port is included! about 7 years ago
+I think for the money you would pay at Atlantis you could get lots of ports via a cruise and the food and travel from port to port is included! over 8 years ago

 It really depends on your family.
 If you are going to be in the parks all day from morning till night, then yes.
 If you are going back to your room for afternoon naps, or in the evenings and you will be off property a lot, then maybe not.
 Personally we get a room w/a kitchen, and eat breakfast there, then head out to the parks.
 We plan for 1 meal out per day, but the other one is either sandwiches in a cooler we keep in the car, or back at the kitchen.
-Look at your travel plans and see what works best for your family. about 7 years ago
+Look at your travel plans and see what works best for your family. over 8 years ago